You must have Java and/or a JavaJDK installed on your computer before you can run Populus.

-Mac OS X 10.8, 10.9, or 10.10 users may get the error "App can’t be opened because it is from an unidentified developer” in order to bypass this error you will need to right-click (or control-click) PopulusAll.jar and click Open and then Open again at the popup box.
+Mac OS X users may get the error "App can’t be opened because it is from an unidentified developer” in order to bypass this error you will need to right-click (or control-click) PopulusAll.jar and click Open and then Open again at the popup box.
+An admin password may be required to create an exception to allow the application to run.
 You may also open System Preferences and choose Security and Privacy.
 Under the General Tab, adjust the radio button under 'Allow apps downloaded from:' to be 'Anywhere.'

 Populus Help Guides